orenattia/demo-hol-collection/README.md

 You have successfully installed IBM API Connect on Minikube.
 You can now start configuring APIs and managing services.

 Let me know if you need any modifications!

+## Acknowledgments 🙏

+A heartfelt thank you to my colleague **Yaniv Yuzis** for guiding me through the development of this technological solution.
+Your unwavering support and profound insights were instrumental in transforming our challenge into a meaningful technological contribution.

+**With deepest gratitude,**
+Oren Attia